-“In front,” pointing to the hatch.
+“In front,” he said, pointing at the hatch.

 I turned around and saw what looked like a sunburned gnome walking in our direction.
-He was a small man, dressed like everyone else on the beach in a worn t-shirt and shorts.
+He was a small man, dressed like everyone else on the beach in a worn T-shirt and shorts.
 What set him apart, though, and my eyes went right to it, was the construction hardhat pitched on his head like an overturned salad bowl.
-Not only did the white hardhat contrast the dusty figure below it, it was unique in a village where the men usually wore baseball style caps.
-Straw hats were also worn but only at sea.
-This man had probably worked as a laborer on a construction project in the city.
-Why he was wearing the hardhat on the beach was anybody’s guess.
+Not only did the shiny white hardhat contrast the dusty figure below, it was unique in a village where most of the men wore baseball style caps.
+Straw hats were also worn but mostly at sea.
+This man had probably worked as a laborer on a construction site in the city.
+Why he was wearing his hardhat on the beach was anybody’s guess.
 Maybe to protect against falling coconuts.

-“YOU ARE COMING WITH US!” he repeated, slowly, as if talking to an idiot.
+“YOU ARE COMING WITH US,” he repeated slowly, as if talking to an idiot.

 We continued staring at each other, our respective grins frozen on our kissers.

-“IT’S VERY FAR!” he exclaimed, flicking his head toward the horizon.
+“IT’S VERY FAR,” he exclaimed, flicking his head toward the horizon.